GabrielArSouza/OffenciveLanguageDetection/README.md

 # OffensiveLanguageDetection
-A IA for offencive language detection in twitters
+A IA for offensive language detection in twitters